appsecco/dvna/docs/solution/a2-broken-auth.md

 **Solution**

 Store the password reset request along with a randomly generated token string and expiry

 Email a reset link containing that token and username to the user

 Validate the reset token for the user before password reset

+**Fixes**

+Implemented in the following files

+- *core/authHandler.js*
+- *models/passreset.js*

 ## Insecure Session Secret